 Before you do take on a handyman project and find yourself in over your head, it would have been better to bring in a home improvement professional, remember that anything you have done, he may have to undo or correct, which means you have wasted your time and money.
 In most cases, it would be more time effective and cost efficient for you to have hired the professional in the beginning.

 Located in Covington, LA, but service the North Shore, LA areas.
-Please contact us at:
+Please contact me at:

 Dewey (504) 444-8517

-By properly inspecting your painting or improvement project onsite, we can more accurately assess the cost and what needs to be done.
+By properly inspecting your painting or improvement project onsite, I can more accurately assess the cost and what needs to be done.

-When we take on new projects, we view it as an opportunity to develop
+When I take on new projects, I view it as an opportunity to develop

 can make all the difference